Effective Date: April 19, 2011

 Scientific and technical information.
 NASA STI is defined as the results (facts, analyses, and conclusions) of the Agency's basic and applied scientific, technical, and related engineering research and development.
 STI also includes management, industrial, and economic information relevant to this research.
 Examples include, but are not limited to, technical publications and reports, journal articles, meeting, workshop, and conference publications and presentations, conference proceedings, books and book chapters, and preliminary or nonpublished STI, including any of these examples that will be posted to a public Web site.

 Secondary dissemination/distribution.
-Dissemination/distribution by NASA CASI when an approved user or customer requests a document (dissemination on demand).
+Dissemination/distribution by NASA STI Support Services when an approved user or customer requests a document (dissemination on demand).

 Security classified.
 Documents containing classified information as defined in NPR 1600.1, similar regulations, or directives of other Government agencies (e.g., the Department of Defense).
 Security classified documents are not handled by the STI program.